-Councils declaring climate emergency: new hope for climate action?
+Councils declaring climate emergency: what next?

 Scientists make it clear - we're facing a climate emergency

 On 8th October 2018, the Intergovernmental Panel on Climate Change (IPCC) released a vital report on the state of climate science.
 They warned that if the planet warmed by 1.5C there would be some devastating consequences, such as the loss of most coral reefs, and increased extreme weather such as heatwaves and floods.
 Yet the consequences of allowing 2C warming would be truly catastrophic.
 Given that the planet is currently heading for 3-4C warming, keeping to 1.5C requires a radical shift across across energy, land, industrial, urban and other systems to reduce emissions, unprecedented in history for its speed.

 On 29th October, the Chancellor, Philip Hammond, set out his budget.
 It did not mention climate change.
 Since then, thanks to a movement of people from all across the UK, climate change has been steadily climbing the political agenda at all levels of government.

 In November 2018, major cities Bristol and Manchester both passed motions that declared a 'climate emergency' and set targets aiming to be carbon neutral by 2030 and 2038 respectively.
 Their decisions have since been echoed by councils across the country, with over 100 councils passing climate emergency motions so far.
 On 1st May 2019, the UK Parliament followed the lead of these local councils, unanimously approving a non-binding motion to declare a climate emergency and calling on the government to increase its ambition to adopt more ambitious targets for reaching net zero emissions.

 EVENT ALERT: Join us for a webinar on citizens assemblies and the climate emergency at 5.30 on Thursday 25th July!
 Click here for more details.